GaniMarquez/cologne-anmeldung-bot/README.md

 # cologne-anmeldung-bot
-A Telegram that checks for the earliest available schedule for Anmeldung in Cologne, Germany
+A Telegram bot that checks for the earliest available schedule for Anmeldung in Cologne, Germany